Comprehensive language-image pre-training for 3D medical image understanding: Results and discussion

 \subsection{Segmentation}

-We evaluate semantic segmentation performance on the LiTS, Lung and KiTS23 datasets, against a baseline trained from scratch as well as an MAE pre-trained on NLST and \ctrate using the same images at 1-mm and 2-mm isotropic resolutions, using nnssl~\citep{wald2024openmind} (\cref{tab:segmentation_results}).
+We evaluate semantic segmentation performance on the LiTS, Lung, HVS and KiTS23 datasets, against a baseline trained from scratch and an MAE pre-trained on NLST and \ctrate at 1-mm and 2-mm isotropic resolutions, using the \texttt{nnSSL} framework~\citep{wald2025openmind} (\cref{tab:segmentation_results}).

-MAE pre-training exceeds both the baseline trained from scratch and our pre-trained \method encoders, confirming its place as the best pre-training method for dense downstream tasks.
-Despite our encoders focusing on a contrastive pre-training objective, which was shown to struggle with exceeding a baseline trained from scratch for segmentation tasks in \citet{wald2024openmind}, our encoders yield slight improvements in \ac{DSC} on the LiTS and KiTS datasets over training from scratch.
+In the short training regime of 37.5k steps, our encoders including \ac{MAE} pre-training consistently exceed training from scratch, exceed or match the strong purely \ac{MAE} pre-trained baseline.
+The encoders without the \ac{MAE} objective also exceed training from scratch, but show lower segmentation performance, highlighting the importance of including the \ac{MAE} objective for dense downstream task adaptation.
+This low performance of the \colipric and \colipricr models is not surprising, as it was shown that contrastive baselines struggle to surpass a baseline trained from scratch for segmentation tasks in \citet{wald2025openmind}.

-Surprisingly, the inclusion of the MAE objective into the pre-training regime has minor effects on the segmentation results, generally reaching a lower average performance than the model trained with the \ac{RRG} objective.
-We hypothesise this to be a result of the combination of the late-stage inclusion of the MAE objective, as proposed in~\citep{tschannen_siglip_2025} and determined to be optimal for global classification performance in \cref{sec:methods:vision_only}.
+When fine-tuning for 250k steps, our final \colipricrm model exceeds the pure \ac{MAE} pre-training and improves for LiTS and KiTS, but decreases for Lung and HVS relative to the short fine-tuning schedule.
+For the Lung dataset, training from scratch yields better results than using pre-training.
+This is not uncommon as fine-tuning for longer may lead to overfitting and decreasing performance~\citep{wald2025openmind}.
+Comparing the nnU-Net default and ResEnc-L references with the results of the Primus-M encoder trained from scratch, it is clear that, on LiTS and KiTS, where Primus-M is close in performance to the CNN references, pre-training allows to exceed the default nnU-Net, while the gap to the ResEnc-L is not closed.
+This suggests that transformer encoders are generally still lagging behind their \ac{CNN} counterparts, indicating the need for transformer architectures with stronger segmentation capabilities.